arazni/pathfinder-analysis/publish/index.md

 You will never cast Fireball or use Vicious Swing against every single creature in the bestiary at once.
 You will always be in a situation where some subset of actions are optimal (casting fireball against low reflex enemies with weakness to fire), some are totally fine (swinging a greatsword at a creature with some slashing resistance), and some are ill-advised (using a precise finisher against a precision-immune enemy).

 That being said, I do plan to do my best to keep this critique in mind.
-Especially because, the general goal here is to compare things that are generally good to other things that are generally good across classes.
+However, the general goal here is to compare things that are generally good to other things that are generally good across classes rather than dig deep into specific optimization niches.

 ### Rarity and Analysis